arduino/arduino-cloud-cli/README.md

 arduino-cloud-cli needs a configuration file containing an Arduino IoT Cloud client ID and its corresponding secret.
 You can retrieve these credentials from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

-Once you have the credentials, call the following command and insert them to create a new configuration file:
+Once you have the credentials, execute the following command and provide them when asked to create a new configuration file:

 `$ arduino-cloud-cli config init`